-- Online Image Editor (OIE) is a popular third-party image editor from InDis Baltic.
-Developers can use OIE to allow users to create and edit images directly in Content Server's interfaces, eliminating the need for an external image editor. - eWebEditPro is a third-party HTML editor from Ektron, Inc. Once configured, eWebEditPro can be used by content providers from within Content Server interfaces.
+- Clarkii Online Image Editor (Clarkii OIE) is a popular third-party image editor from InDis Baltic.
+Developers can enable Clarkii OIE to allow users to edit images directly in Content Server's interfaces, eliminating the need for an external image editor. - eWebEditPro is a third-party HTML editor from Ektron, Inc. Once configured, eWebEditPro can be used by content providers from within Content Server interfaces.

 Developers can use eWebEditoPro to create basic assets whose text-entry fields use eWebEditPro as the input mechanism for the field.
 Developers can also create attribute editors for flex attributes that use eWebEditPro as the input medium.
-To obtain eWebEditPro, contact your FatWire sales representative.